 “Children take cues from their parents, so for the child to adjust and cope with the new diagnosis, they need to see the parents adjust to this new challenge with strength and positivity,” says Elizabeth Roth-Wojcicki, advanced practice nurse practitioner in rheumatology with Children's Wisconsin and Medical College of Wisconsin.

 It is common for children and teens with physical illness to develop emotional problems.
 And dealing with both can make each worse.

-According to one study, the rate of emotional, developmental and behavioral problems for children with arthritis or other joint problems was nearly 30% -- about five times the rate for children in the general US population.
-But other research shows despite increased risk, some families are able to use their experience of managing illness to refocus priorities, develop stronger relationships, build coping skills, recognize opportunities and successfully adapt to the situation.
+According to one study, the rate of developmental, behavioral and emotional problems for children with arthritis or other joint problems was nearly 30% — about five times the rate for children in the general U.S. population.
+But other research shows that despite increased risk, some families are able to use their experience of managing illness to refocus priorities, develop stronger relationships, build coping skills, recognize opportunities and successfully adapt to the situation.

 Tips to Help the Family Cope